564,321 people helped

 • help keep you out of a Courtroom.

-What is the role of a Mediator in a Guided Separation?
+What is the role of a Mediator in a Guided Mediation?

 The Mediator is there to help facilitate difficult conversations — but you will stay in control and make all the decisions with your partner.